 Generally, most people cycle touring do not use kickstands.
 Several years ago I added a bike stand to my touring bike, against the advice from the manufacturer.
-I loved it so much I couldn’t see myself bicycle touring without a kickstand.
-Cyclists who are commuting or using their bike to get around town love them, maybe you will too.
+I loved it so much that I couldn’t see myself bicycle touring without a kickstand.
+Cyclists who are commuting or using their bikes to get around town love them, maybe you will too.

 You may not think that you need a kickstand, as there is often somewhere that you can lean your bike against, whether this is a wall or a tree.

 However, when you are riding a touring bike that is full of gear a kickstand is a great option to have on your bike.